base-org/web/apps/base-docs/tutorials/docs/1_smart-wallet-spend-permissions.md

 cast wallet new
 ```

-It should output something similar to this:
+Your terminal should output something similar to this:
 ```bash
 Successfully created new keypair.